ComComServicesLtd/flexscada-docker/README.md

  -i -t comcomservices/flexscada:latest

+ fi

 echo "Setup is complete!
-You can now login to your grafana account at $GRAFANA_ROOT with the username admin and password $PASSWORD"
+You can now login to your grafana account at $GRAFANA_ROOT with the username admin and password $PASSWORD" echo "You can also login directly to the FlexSCADA management app at http://localhost:7001/login using the API Key $PASSWORD"